Last updated: November 12, 2024

 3. Combined loan-to-value ratio: $150,000 ÷ $300,000 = 0.50 (50%)

 Discover® Home Loans accepts CLTVs up to 90% of your home’s appraised value.
-With an appraised home value of $300,000, the maximum amount of combined loans you can withdraw from your home’s equity is approximately $270,000:
+With an appraised home value of $300,000, the maximum amount of combined loans you can have open is $270,000:

 You can also use the cash out refinance calculator from Discover to determine whether cash out refinancing is right for you and what your mortgage rate might be after you refinance.